The Ultimate Guide to One Year Anniversary Gifts

 First Anniversary Traditions

 When you planned “the big day,” you no doubt learned that weddings come with a whole lot of traditions and superstitions.
 Anniversaries are no different and, in fact, one anniversary tradition began when you cut your wedding cake and can play a big part in your first anniversary.
+These traditions are used to relive the experiences you and your loved one have shared with each other.
+They are footnotes that chronicle the life you have begun together and shouldn't be something that gets overlooked or forgotten about.

 Saving the Top Tier of the Wedding Cake